 and there is the Greek which has wording that agrees with the KJV:

 - but from several points of view.
-This gives us a series of choices, but is that really the way to do it?
-Now, do we just shop around for the Bible version that makes us happy with our own understanding?
+This gives us a series of Bible version choices for deciding which to follow, but is that really the way to do it?
+Do we just shop around for the Bible version that makes us happy with our own understanding?
 Nah.

-The idea that is pushed by the modern pastors is the KJV version that says "Christ is the end of the law", and they hold that because of this phrase, the law is now no longer valid for all who believe in Christ.
+The idea that is pushed by the modern pastors is the KJV version that says "Christ is the end of the law", and they hold that because of this phrase.
+Their stand is that the law is now no longer valid for all who believe in Christ.
 Now, while that is plain English, the true meaning of the passage is not clearly conveyed.
 Otherwise, we would have to come up with a new way to interpret Romans 3:31

 where Paul denies that the law is void.
-How do we reconcile this?
+Also, we would have to consider murder, adultery, and theft as acceptable Christian activities.
+How do we reconcile this apparent contradiction?